BriannaVitan/Candidate-Search/README.md

 ## Getting Started

-Once completely built, this application will function as a deployed app on Render.
+Once completely built, this application will function as a deployed app on Netlify.

 ### Local Installation / Testing